XinyueZ/knowledge-center/README.md

 Awsome Ingestion
 =====

+# Introduction

-In this repository, we demonstrate how to ingest data from various sources into Chroma vector storage.
+The purpose of this repository is that we demonstrate how to ingest data from various sources into Chroma vector storage.
 We combine different approaches using the Llama-Index and LangChain.
 The focus is not on determining the superiority of algorithms or libraries; rather, it serves as a demonstration of data ingestion into Chroma.
 Additionally, there are RAG classes to generate descriptions for different indices.

 # References